How it works

 7. MCP tools

 Section titled “7.
-MCP tools”The bundled MCP server (mcp/goal-server) exposes three tools:
+MCP tools”The bundled MCP server (mcp/goal-server) exposes five tools:

 | Tool | Caller | Effect |